We don’t support this browser anymore.

 At its core, Airbus builds aircraft using thousands of parts from companies worldwide.
 Market dynamics are very favourable given it’s dominated by just two companies, with the split standing at roughly 60/40 in Airbus’ favour.
 Meanwhile, high barriers to entry help to keep outside competition at bay.

 Demand is strong as airlines try to upgrade their fleets after years of COVID-19 underinvestment.
-As a result, the order backlog swelled to 8,658 aircraft at the end of 2024.
+As a result, the order backlog rose to 8,665 aircraft at the last count.
 That’s more than 11 times the number of planes Airbus delivered in the whole of 2024, giving the group great revenue visibility.

-The valuation’s sitting slightly above the long-run average, but we don’t see that as too demanding given its market position and strong demand outlook.
+The valuation on a forward price-to-earnings basis is sitting a touch above its long-run average.
+Despite this, we still see more upside given its market position and strong demand outlook.
 If Airbus can iron out supply chain issues, there could be a long runway of growth ahead.
-Of course, this isn’t a simple task and there are no guarantees so expect some turbulence along the way.
+But execution risks could mean some turbulence along the way.

 Airbus key facts